ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 The details below are required when performing step 2A "Add a Package" of [Changing.md](./Changing.md)

 1. The gatekeeper-policies package:

+    - For Experimentation, we deploy this package inside the `gcp-experimentation-tier1` repo.
+    - For Dev, PreProd and Prod, we deploy this package inside the `gcp-env-tier1` repo.
     - Package details:

         ```shell